r68z6x/QBUS6600/README.md

 visualizations are insightful.
 You study key variables and relationships among them using

 appropriate plots and descriptive statistics.
-You note any features of the data that may be
+You note any feature代 写QBUS6600、Python 代做程序编程语言s of the data that may be

 relevant for model building in Assignment 2.
 You note the presence of outliers and any other